How Does a Personal Injury Attorney Respond to a Low Settlement Offer?

 decades combined experience.

-HOME > Personal Injury > How Does a Personal Injury Attorney Respond to a Low Settlement Offer?
+HOME > Blog > Personal Injury > How Does a Personal Injury Attorney Respond to a Low Settlement Offer?

 Sometimes it is not always necessary to launch a full personal injury lawsuit to get to a fair settlement offer.
 Sometimes the negotiation can take place between filing a claim and filing a lawsuit.